spec-dev/allo/guides/Writing-Live-Objects.md

 1) A new class instance of the given Live Object type is created.
 2) The given property values are set on the new class instance.
-3) The new class instance has all 4 of its [base Live Object properties](#base-properties) (`chainId`, `blockNumber`, `blockTimestamp`, `blockHash`) automatically set, taking on the same values as those from the calling class (`this`).
+3) The new class instance has all 4 of its [base Live Table properties](#base-properties) (`chainId`, `blockNumber`, `blockTimestamp`, `blockHash`) automatically set, taking on the same values as those from the calling class (`this`).
 This is why in the example above, you don't see `chainId` explicitly passed in with the rest of the initial properties — it simply doesn't have to be.

 # Lookups